Gazzella/TidyDataProjectCoursera/Codebook.md

 Source data:
 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

+The source files (train, test, subject, activities )have been merged Only mean and standard deviation measurements features have been selected for the analysis (angles and meanfreq have been excluded).
-The source data have been processed and the result is a table whose dimensions are 180x68 (30 subject and 6 activities recorded for each subject).
+After having calculated the average of each variable for activity and subject, the result is a table whose dimensions are 180x68 (30 subject and 6 activities recorded for each subject and the average of 66 variable).
 The variable considered are mean and standard deviation of the following measurements: tBodyAcc-XYZ tGravityAcc-XYZ tBodyAccJerk-XYZ